Exploiting network topology in brain-scale simulations of spiking neural networks: Results

 The high synchronization time is consistent with our observations for the structure-aware scheme on the MAM-benchmark (\fref{fig:params-variation}a), where increasing heterogeneity in area size and spike rate leads to an increase in synchronization.
 The impact of spike rate heterogeneity is expected to be stronger in the MAM than in the MAM-benchmark (\fref{fig:params-variation}b), as the latter employs a simplified neuron model that produces spikes at a constant rate without propagating membrane potentials (see \sref{sec:benchmark-network-model} for more details).
 In contrast, the state update of the integrate-and-fire neurons in the MAM is more sensitive to variations in firing activity across areas and over time.
 As a result, both structural heterogeneity (area size) and dynamical heterogeneity (neuronal activity) contribute to the elevated synchronization time observed for the structure-aware scheme in the biologically more realistic model.

-On both machines, differences in neuronal activity directly translate into varying cycle times of the MPI processes.
-The process hosting the area with the highest spike rate, which is area V2 in the MAM, exhibits the largest average cycle time, whereas the process hosting the least active area shows the shortest.
-In the MAM, V2 generates approximately $68\,\%$ more spikes than the network-wide average.
-On SuperMUC-NG, this translates into a $24\,\%$ longer average cycle time for the corresponding MPI process compared to the mean across processes.
-On JURECA-DC, however, the same increase in spike activity results in only a $7\,\%$ longer cycle time.
+On both machines, differences in neuron count and neuronal activity directly translate into varying cycle times of the MPI processes for the structure-aware simulation strategy. \Fref{fig:per_process_cycle_times} provides a direct visualisation of this load imbalance at the per-process level.
+On SuperMUC-NG the distribution of cycle times across MPI processes is substantially broader for the structure-aware scheme than for the conventional scheme, consistent with the larger synchronization times observed on the system (\fref{fig:MAM-ori_morph-performance}a).
+On JURECA-DC, the distributions of the two schemes are of comparable width, consistent with the similarly small difference in synchronization times observed (\fref{fig:MAM-ori_morph-performance}b).
+The cycle time of each MPI process on SuperMUC-NG correlates with both the size and the total spike count of the area it hosts (\fref{fig:per_process_cycle_times}b).
+Since these two quantities are themselves correlated in the MAM --- larger areas naturally produce more spikes in total --- the individual contributions of structural and dynamical heterogeneity to the load imbalance cannot be fully disentangled from this data alone.
+The process hosting the largest area with the highest spike count, which is area V1 in the MAM, exhibits the largest average cycle time, whereas the process hosting the smallest area with the fewest spikes shows the shortest.
+In the MAM, V1 hosts $53\,\%$ more neurons and generates approximately $68\,\%$ more spikes than the network-wide averages.
+On SuperMUC-NG, this translates into a $24\,\%$ longer average cycle time for the corresponding MPI process compared to the mean across processes, and a $94\,\%$ larger total cycle time for the process hosting the largest area compared to the one hosting the smallest.
+On JURECA-DC, the same differences in area size and spike count result in only a $7\,\%$ longer cycle time and a $54\,\%$ larger total cycle time difference between the most and least loaded processes.
 This indicates that JURECA-DC, with its higher core counts and greater per-node computational capacity, is less sensitive to workload imbalance, leading to smaller synchronization penalties.